-On Tuesday 25th Feb 2020 we had a fascinating talk by John Barrie-Smith about the various applications of Leonardo da Vinci’s design for a bridge.
-We watch him make a 6m long bridge in ten minutes without nails, bolts or screws.
+On Tuesday, 25th Feb 2020, we had a fascinating talk by John Barrie-Smith about the various applications of Leonardo da Vinci’s design for a bridge.
+We watch him make a 6m long bridge without nails, bolts, or screws in ten minutes.
 The talk also considered other applications of this ingenious mechanical design, including garden furniture and workbenches.

-Leonardo originally proposed a bridge 366 m (1,201 ft) long, overall and 24 m (79 ft) wide over the Golden Horn in 1502 for Sultan Bayezid II of Constantinople (today’s Istanbul).
-The sketch and letter proposal were lost for over 400 years before being rediscovered in 1952.
+Leonardo originally proposed a bridge 366 m (1,201 ft) long overall and 24 m (79 ft) wide over the Golden Horn in 1502 for Sultan Bayezid II of Constantinople (today’s Istanbul).
+The sketch and letter proposal was lost for over 400 years before being rediscovered in 1952.